 Control load distribution of AWS monitoring

 AWS service monitoring is a resource-intensive task.
-Therefore, to monitor more than 2,000 AWS services, you must install an ActiveGate.
+Therefore, to monitor more than 2,000 AWS resources, you must install an ActiveGate and configure AWS monitoring.

 Collect external logs

 Log Analytics includes an option to import external log files for processing and analysis.
 A high volume of log data can be very demanding on ActiveGates handling OneAgents.
 For performance reasons, you should install a dedicated ActiveGate for collecting external logs.
 Make sure that your dedicated Log Analytics ActiveGate is on a host that has access to your environment (connectivity to the cluster).

 With ActiveGate plugins, you can extend Dynatrace monitoring to any remote technology that exposes an interface, where OneAgent installation is not an option.
 For example, PaaS technologies, network devices, or cloud technologies.
 ActiveGate plugins (aka remote plugins) are executed on ActiveGates and can acquire metrics and topology information from remote sources, thereby fully integrating remote technology monitoring into Dynatrace Smartscape and problem detection.
 Currently, this capability is offered only by Environment ActiveGates.

 An ActiveGate can poll your vCenter or standalone ESXi hosts to obtain information about all important resources that ESXi servers provision to your virtual machines (for example, CPU usage, memory consumption, and data-store related activity on your VMware platform).
 To acquire this information, Dynatrace needs a component installed in your environment that has access to the vCenter API.